-The August 19 bombing of the U.N. mission in Baghdad highlighted the failure of U.S. forces and the CPA to establish security in Iraq and appears to have forced a reassessment of U.S. policy with regard to the post-war role of the U.N..
+The August 19 bombing of the U.N. mission in Baghdad had highlighted the failure of U.S. forces and the CPA to establish security in Iraq.
 Following the bombing, two previously announced U.S. objectives - obtaining greater international military support for peacekeeping and donor financial contributions for reconstruction purposes - became significantly more important to U.S. policymakers.
 In this view, security could best be established if there were a greater military presence and a more visible, high-impact reconstruction effort.
 To avoid having to bear the financial and military burdens alone, the United States would have to seek greater international support.
-As a stronger U.N. role might facilitate U.S. goals in each case, U.S. Administration officials and legislators have debated a shift in policy from a continuing post-war position opposing a U.N. role to a moderation or outright reversal of this position.
+As the support of the U.N., possibly including a stronger U.N. role in Iraq reconstruction, might facilitate U.S. goals in each case, U.S. Administration officials and legislators debated a shift in policy from a continuing post-war position opposing a U.N. role to a moderation or outright reversal of this position.
 (See Background section below for events and views prior to August 19.)